samuelirwin/experian-package/README.md

 Configuration via the .env file currently allows the following variables to be set:

-- RAMCI\_BASE\_URL : the base URL for the API endpoint WITHOUT the command (report/json)
+- EXPERIAN\_BASE\_URL : the base URL for the API endpoint WITHOUT the command (report/json)
-- RAMCI\_USERNAME : the username to access the API
+- EXPERIAN\_USERNAME : the username to access the API
-- RAMCI\_PASSWORD : the password to ccess the API
+- EXPERIAN\_PASSWORD : the password to ccess the API

 ###Example:
 if the urls you have to generate the reports are